 LastPass has the lowest TrustPilot score among competitors at 1.5/5.
 I read through the one-star reviews to see where the low rating came from, and it seems that many users are unhappy about the changes made to LastPass in 2021.
 If you’re new to the password manager, these changes won’t affect you.
 The free password manager still offers great features.

 After checking out LastPass myself, here are the major benefits and drawbacks of the free password manager that I found.

 |You can store an unlimited number of passwords for free.||Not all features are available for free; paid versions start at $3 monthly.|

 |You are able toanage passwords in your browser or on your phone.||LastPass had a security breach in 2015.|

 |LastPass says it uses local-only, strong encryption algorithms and multi-factor authentication for password security.||It’s one of the lowest-rated Google Play apps on the list.|

 Best for: Offline password storage

 Sticky Password is an app and browser extension that creates and remembers strong passwords, stores logins, stores credentials and stores payment information.

-The features that aren’t included with the free version are syncing across multiple devices, secure cloud backup for passwords and data, secure password sharing and “priority” support.
-If you do decide to try out the free version of Sticky Password, you’ll also get 30 days of the premium version for free without having to enter any payment information.
+The features that aren’t included with the free version are the ability to sync across multiple devices, secure cloud backup for passwords and data, secure password sharing and “priority” support.
+If you do decide to try out the free version of Sticky Password, you’ll get 30 days of the premium version for free without having to enter any payment information.
 You may also be able to grab a deal on this one: In May 2022, Sticky Password was offering a lifetime membership for $99.99.